szager-chromium/rr/Usage.md

 (Remember, rr sets things up so that processes look like they have the same PID in replay as they did during recording.)
 If you instead want to launch the debugger when that process is `fork`d, use the `-f
 PID` option.

 rr associates an "event number" with each event it records.
-You can have rr mark writes to stdio with the corresponding event number and PID that made the write by using the `-m` switch
+You can have rr mark writes to stdio with the corresponding event number and PID that made the write by using the `-M` switch
 <pre>
-$ rr -m replay
+$ rr -M replay
 ...
 [rr 2789 163548]LoadPlugin() /tmp/tmpUrp7e7/plugins/libnptest.so returned 5a7c7140
 [rr 2789 164788][2789] WARNING: '!compMgr', file /home/cjones/rr/mozilla-central/xpcom/glue/nsComponentManagerUtils.cpp, line 59
 </pre>
 Note that rr tagged the output with `[rr PID EVENT-NUMBER]`, in this case 2789/164788.
 You can program rr to launch the debugger at a specific event by using the `-g EVENT` options
 <pre>
-$ rr -m replay -g 164788
+$ rr -M replay -g 164788
 ...
 [rr 2789 163548]LoadPlugin() /tmp/tmpUrp7e7/plugins/libnptest.so returned 5a7c7140